Brookdale, New Jersey: History

 Within a decade or so of the turn of the 18th century, settlers, possibly including Abraham Van Giesen, had begun to populate the area along Bellevue Avenue.
 By about 1750, two brothers, Garrabrant and Teunis Garrabrant, born in 1723 and 1726, respectively, to Cornelius and Jannetje (Pier) Gerbrandsen in Bergen (now Jersey City), owned sizeable tracts in the vicinity of Brookdale Park, Bellevue Avenue, and Broad Street.
 Circa 1730, Alexander Cockefair, born about 1696 in Bushwick, purchased a "plantation" roughly bounded by the Yantacaw Brook, and modern-day Broad Street and Watchung Avenue.
 The Sigler and Coeyman families also had very early farms in Stone House Plains.
 Descendants of these families operated farms, mills, and other businesses in the area for over two centuries.

 Dutch was the primary language for many residents through the 18th century.
 In 1795, the Dutch Reformed Church of Stone House Plains (now Brookdale Reformed Church) was formed, creating a spiritual and social focal point for the community.
 The original church edifice was built in 1802; it burned and was rebuilt about 1857.
 The Morris family, which operated mills just south of Brookdale, made a mill pond on the Yantacaw Brook.
 In the mid-1800s, residents established the first school.
 In 1873, on the eve of US mail delivery service, the community voted to change the name to Brookdale.

 After World War I, much of the farmland was developed into residential housing.
 The Clark Thread Company bought the Morris Pond (now Clark's Pond) and built an adjoining thread-coloring factory, later occupied by the Scientific Glass Company.
 Portions of the Cockefair farm were converted into a golf course and a junior high school (now Bloomfield Middle School).
 Essex County acquired and built Brookdale Park.
 In 1968, the petrochemical engineering firm Lummus Company set up in northern Brookdale.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 1.607 square miles (4.163 km^{2}), including 1.603 square miles (4.152 km^{2}) of land and 0.004 square miles (0.011 km^{2}) of water (0.26%).

 Demographics

+Brookdale first appeared as a census designated place in the 2010 U.S. census formed from part of the deleted whole-township Bloomfield CDP.